bbauska/CSS-Advanced/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch1">What is Advanced CSS?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>As the name suggests, advanced CSS is a set of styling techniques that go beyond a website’s basic styling capabilities
+<p>As the name suggests, <em>advanced CSS</em> is a set of styling techniques that go beyond a website’s basic styling capabilities
 such as fonts, colors, margins, and more.</p>

-<p>Whereas advanced CSS contains complex and advanced style design features such as pseudo-classes, animations, transitions,
+<p>Whereas <em>advanced CSS</em> contains complex and advanced style design features such as pseudo-classes, animations, transitions,
 and more that enhance aesthetics and functionality, ultimately improving the user experience.</p>

 <p>Incorporating advanced CSS into your projects enhances a website’s visuals, creates a scalable codebase, and improves its responsiveness.</p>